ffelicioni/conv3d_video/README.md

 <a id="4">[4]</a>
 Felicioni, F. (2022).
 Notebook colab.
 Materia Taller de Tesis 1 de la Maestría en Explotación de Datos y Descubrimiento del Conocimiento.

+<a id="5">[5]</a>
+Koller, O. (2020).
+Quantitative survey of the state of the art in sign language recognition. arXiv preprint arXiv:2008.09918.

+<a id="6">[6]</a>
+Bragg, D., Koller, O., Bellard, M., Berke, L., Boudreault, P., Braffort, A., ... & Ringel Morris, M. (2019).
+Sign language recognition, generation, and translation: An interdisciplinary perspective.
+The 21st international ACM SIGACCESS conference on computers and accessibility (pp. 16-31).